 The IDA account program is specifically designed to encourage saving toward one of four goals, including home ownership.
 There are certain requirements that must be met to qualify for an Individual Development Account.

-Here, take a closer look at this topic, including:
+Here, take a closer look at how these accounts work and their pros and cons.

 What Is an Individual Development Account (IDA)?